OpenSourceRisk/ORE-SWIG/tutorials.06.notebooks.md

-# Run Juyper Notebook examples using the ORE Python wheels
+# Run Jupyter Notebook examples using the ORE Python wheels

 This tutorial is aimed at the user who wants to install the pre-built ORE Python module and use it to execute example Jupyter notebooks provided in